Updated: April 27, 2026

 Do I need to be earning a certain amount for this to work?

 No. The system works at any income level — and it is often most impactful at lower income ranges, where every dollar matters and the cost of a missed allocation or an untracked expense is highest.
-The allocation percentages will differ from someone with more income, but the structural logic of Capture, Allocate, Track is income-agnostic.
-The first step is knowing your actual survival expense number, which the tracking period will surface regardless of income level.
+The allocation percentages will differ from someone with higher income, but the structural logic of Capture, Allocate, Track is income-agnostic.
+The first step is knowing the actual fixed expense number, which the 30-day tracking period surfaces regardless of income level.

 What if I set something up wrong and overdraft?

-This is a valid concern with a simple prevention: start with conservative transfer amounts during the first cycle, keep a small buffer of $200–$300 in your primary account, and confirm that all bill timing aligns with the transfer schedule before removing the buffer.
+Start with conservative transfer amounts during the first cycle, keep a buffer of $200 to $300 in the primary account, and confirm that all bill timing aligns with the transfer schedule before removing the buffer.
 Most calibration issues surface within the first two pay cycles and can be corrected with a simple transfer amount adjustment.
-The calibration period is the only time the system requires active monitoring — after that, it runs.
+The calibration period is the only time the system requires active daily monitoring — after that, it runs without it.

 It shares the same core principle — direct money to its highest-priority use before it is available to spend — but it is a full allocation system rather than a savings principle.
 Pay Yourself First typically applies to the savings transfer only.
 The Capture, Allocate, Track framework applies the same logic to every dollar: savings, bills, spending, and investment goals all get designated destinations before discretionary access.
 It is the complete version of the underlying idea.